alifwahid/alifwahid.github.io/_posts/2019-02-04-my-business-canon.md

 What value is there in learning from taking risks?
-It's a question that hints at the possibility of a market that actually attaches some kind of tangible (not necessarily monetary) value to learning by way of risking.
+It's a question that hints at the possibility of a market that actually attaches some kind of tangible (though not necessarily monetary) value to learning by way of risking.
 Thiel's book arrives at this point along a curious tangent.
 He ponders the value of secrecy in terms of knowing something that others do not, as yet, know.
 Indeed, as he argues, the point of a startup is to capitalise on something secret.
 The nuance here is that "secret" means unknown to the rest of humanity but fully known to the startup's founder(s) - which basically makes it no secret at all!
 The way I see it, he is articulating a long-winded version of the goal to learn by taking risks.
 He's banking on the fact that the founder(s) of a startup previously learned something that can be exploited.
 But the learning comes first, exploitation second.
 As a result, the value of learning lies in how the resulting knowledge can be exploited, whether for capital gains (as in a startup), or for social gains (as in a charity), or for epistemological gains (as in science).
-In that sense, I can't fault Thiel's reasoning and circuitous arrival at this truth.
+In that sense, I can't fault Thiel's reasoning and circuitous arrival at this truth, i.e., learning comes from risking.

 ## Strength also defines weakness